AccelMeter

 Acceleration Main Mode

-In this main mode the yellow button switches between the following sub-modes.
+In this main mode the yellow button switches between the following sub-modes:

-Absolute Mode (Initial): Displays the reverse acceleration of the iPhone (1g up when hold steady).
+Absolute Mode (Initial): Displays the reverse acceleration of the device (1g up when hold steady).
 The digital indicator shows the acceleration in g.
 We will add the option to reverse this arrow in this mode with the next update of this software.

-Z-Rotation: The arrow will display the rotation around the Z-Axis of the iPhone.
+Z-Rotation: The arrow will display the rotation around the Z-Axis of the device.
 The digital indicator shows the angle numerically (-180° – +180°) where 0° is in the center.
 A way to calibrate will be added with one of the next updates, so you could use this as a level.

-Y-Rotation: The arrow will display the rotation around the Y-Axis of the iPhone.
+Y-Rotation: The arrow will display the rotation around the Y-Axis of the device.
 The digital indicator shows the angle numerically (-180° – +180°) where 0° is in the center.
 A way to calibrate will be added with one of the next updates, so you could use this as a level.

-X-Rotation: The arrow will display the rotation around the X-Axis of the iPhone.
+X-Rotation: The arrow will display the rotation around the X-Axis of the device.
 The digital indicator shows the angle numerically (-180° – +180°) where 0° is in the center.
 A way to calibrate will be added with one of the next updates, so you could use this as a level.

 Acceleration Relative Main Mode